From A to X

-John Berger has won the Booker before, in 1972 with G. His infamous acceptance speech is better remembered.
+John Berger has won the Booker before, in 1972, with G. His infamous acceptance speech is better remembered.
 Though my curiousity was leading me to read G someday, that day has just been pushed back since finishing From A to X (2008, to be published in the U.S. next week).
-It wasn’t a bad book – in fact, there are some wonderful aspects to it – but it was enough to satisfy my desire to get to know Berger, at least for now.
+It wasn’t a bad book.
+In fact, there are some wonderful aspects to it.
+Nevertheless, it was enough to satisfy my desire to get to know Berger, at least for now.

 Here is an example of a novel I like in theory but not in fact.
 It’s an epistolary novel: From A to X refers to letters sent from A’ida to her love Xavier (it is subtitled “Some letters recuperated by John Berger”).
 At the beginning, all we know is that Xavier is in a prison cell due to his accusation of “being a founder member of a terrorist network.”
 Because the book then just jumps into the letters, the reader must be willing to work pretty hard to get his or her bearings in the novel.
-This is not made any easier by the sometimes mind-numbing minutiae A’ida sometimes gives, delving into the quotidian.
+This is not made any easier by the mind-numbing minutiae A’ida sometimes gives, delving into the quotidian.
 Nor is it made pleasant by A’ida’s lapses into sentimentality:

 Eyes have only four or five official adjectives: brown, blue, hazel, green!
 The colour of your eyes is Xavier.

 (The absent end stop at the end of that sentence is correct according to my copy).